JohanSnurre/TDA596-lab1/README.md

 ## Start up
 ##### server:
-The file containing server is run with *main.exe*.
+The file containing server is run with *http_server.exe*.
 User just have to run it and specify the server port as an argument.
 Then the server is running.
 To do

  - the **get** request - the url format for getting is:
  *address/<requested_file.extension>*